FREVA-CLINT/freva-deployment/docs/Transition.md

 ```

-Most certainly the plugin manger will output a warning, that the plugin could not be loaded.
+Most certainly, the plugin manager will output a warning that the plugin could not be loaded.
-If it does change the plugins accordingly to make the warning messages go away.
+If it does, change the plugins accordingly to make the warning messages go away.

 3. Download the [conda environment file template](https://swift.dkrz.de/v1/dkrz_3d3c7abc-1681-4012-b656-3cc1058c52a9/k204230/freva-transition/plugin-env.yml) and the [Makefile template](https://swift.dkrz.de/v1/dkrz_3d3c7abc-1681-4012-b656-3cc1058c52a9/k204230/freva-transition/Makefile)